Finding the joy: Beyond job satisfaction in EMS

 Rosabeth Moss Kanter, former editor of “The Harvard Business Review,” described joy in what she called “Rubik’s Cube moments, when everything clicks into place for an uplifting accomplishment.”
 In our world, that might be after the successful management of a complex multi-casualty incident that taxed all of your resources.
 Or it might be having all of your paramedic students pass the National Registry on their first try.

-Maureen Bisognano, former CEO of the Institute for Healthcare Improvement, says, “You cannot give whet you do not have.
-The gifts of hope, confidence and safety that health care should offer patients and families can only come from a workforce that feels hopeful, confident and safe.
+Maureen Bisognano, former CEO of the Institute for Healthcare Improvement, says, “You cannot give what you do not have.
+The gifts of hope, confidence and safety that healthcare should offer patients and families can only come from a workforce that feels hopeful, confident and safe.
 Joy in work is an essential resource for the enterprise of healing.”

 EMS burnout lowers patient experience and care

 The Institute for Healthcare Improvement white paper, “IHI Framework for Improving Joy in Work,” describes the opposite of joy as burnout: “Burnout affects all aspects of the pursuit of better health and healthcare.
 It leads to lower levels of staff engagement, which correlate with lower customer (patient) experience, lower productivity, and increased risk of workplace accidents.
 These all significantly affect the financial vitality of an organization.
 The impact on patient care is even more worrying.
 Lower levels of staff engagement are linked with lower-quality patient care, including safety, and burnout limits providers’ empathy, a crucial component of effective and person-centered care.”